Mixing-time and large-decoherence in continuous-time quantum walks on one-dimension regular networks: The Decoherent CTQWs on regular network

-Here, each node $j$ corresponds to the quantum state $|j\rangle=\hat{c}^{\dag}_{j}|0\rangle$ in which $|j\rangle$ denotes the state where the 'particle' is located at node $j$.
+where $\hat{c}^{\dag}_{i}(\hat{c}_{j})$ are creation (annihilation) operators such that $\hat{c}^{\dag}_{i}\hat{c}_{j}$ acting on a state at node $j$ brings it to node $i$.
+So, state $|j\rangle$ denoting the state of 'particle' at node $j$ can be obtained by acting $c^{\dag}_{j}$ on the ground state $|0\rangle$.
 The two terms correspond to a hopping term with amplitudes $\triangle_{ij}(t)$ between nodes, and on-site node energies $E_{j}(t)$, both of which can depend on time.
-For the sake of simplicity, we drop all the on-site energies and assume that hopping amplitudes($\triangle_{ij}(t)$) between connected sites to be constant.
+For the sake of simplicity, we drop all the on-site energies(i.e. $E_j=0, \forall j$) and assume that hopping amplitudes($\triangle_{ij}(t)$) between connected sites to be constant.
 Also, we renormalize the time, so that it becomes dimensionless~\cite{DSLF}.
 Thus, Eq.
-(14) reduces to
+(14) for $1D$ regular networks is written as

-Now, we study the electron transport process in the point contact $j$.
+Now, we study the electron transport process in point contact $j$.
 The point contact is considered as a barrier, separated two reservoirs(the source and drain).
-All the levels in the source and drain are initially filled up to the Fermi energies.
-We call it as the vacuum state $|0\rangle$.
+All the levels in the source and drain are initially filled up to the Fermi energies, which is called the vacuum state $|0\rangle$.
 Thus, the Hamiltonian of $j$-th point contact can be written as

 where $\hat{a}^{\dagger}_{l,j}(\hat{a}_{l,j})$ and $\hat{a}^{\dagger}_{r,j}(\hat{a}_{r,j})$ are the creation(annihilation) operators in the left and right reservoirs respectively, and $\Omega_{lr,j}$ is the hopping amplitude between the states $E_{l,j}$ and $E_{r,j}$ in the right and left reservoirs. \\The interaction between the detector and the measured system is described by $H_{int}$.
 The presence of an electron in the left dot results in an effective increase of the point contact barrier($\acute{\Omega_{lr,j}}=\Omega_{lr,j}+\delta\Omega_{lr,j}$).
 Therefore, the interaction Hamiltonian can be written as